memphisdev/memphis-protocol-adapter/README.md

   It is based on [syslogsidecar framework](https://github.com/g41797/syslogsidecar#readme).

-  Implementation for memphis consists of 3 plugins:
+   In order to supply memphis specific functionality, 3 plugins to syslogsidecar were developed:
   - connector
   - producer
   - consumer (used for the tests)

 ## Connector